projectcalico/calico/docs/source/fuel-integration.rst

 steps.

 - Prepare a Fuel master (aka admin) node in the usual way.
-- Apply some changes to the Puppet files on the master node.
+- Install the Calico plugin for Fuel on the master node.
 - Deploy an OpenStack cluster in the usual way, using the Fuel web UI.
-- Run a route reflector configuration script on the controller node.

 The following subsections flesh out these steps.